GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

     >>> ad.filter_name(pretty=True)
     'g'

-..
-TODO: MOVE TO DRAGONS DOCS
+.. todo:: MOVE TO DRAGONS DOCS
     A full list of standard descriptors is available in the Appendix
     |Descriptors|.